Published 1st August 2019; Updated: April 2021

 The UK law relating to inheritance is quite unusual in that it allows a property owner to leave whatever he or she wants to anybody or anything.
 However that in the absence of an English Will the law is quite clear who will inherit – and this might not always suit you.
 Everyone who owns property in the UK is advised to visit a solicitor and make a Will.

-ATED is a tax levied on some companies that are used to hold UK property valued at over£500,000.
+ATED is a tax levied on some companies that are used to hold UK property valued at over £500,000 at the valuation date.
 It applies equally to UK companies and overseas companies.

 If you let the property and neither you nor your family ever uses the property you may claim full relief from the tax.
 But you have to claim the relief in the month of April every year.
-If you lose the entitlement to relief then fora UK property worth £500,000 to £1m at 5th April 2017 the tax is£3,650 per year.
+If you lose the entitlement to relief then for a UK property worth £500,000 to £1m at 5th April 2017 the tax is £3,700 per year.
 If the value of the property is higher, the tax increases sharply.
+Please see the ATED section on our UK Tax Rates page.

 When you want the company to sell the property it will pay tax on the gain and you will pay tax again when you take the money from the company.